Department of Applied Social SciencesPolly.Ayres@winchester.ac.uk

 preparation of written statements and attendance at court as an expert witness.

-I joined the University of Winchester in September 2018 as a Lecturer in Crime Scene Investigation in the Department of Applied Criminology and Forensic Studies.
-I will be lecturing on a number of modules including Practical Skills, Forensic Biology and Forensic DNA Evidence.
+I joined the University of Winchester in September 2018 as a Lecturer on the BSc Forensic Investigation programme in the Department of Applied Social Sciences, Forensics and Politics.
+I am module leader and lecturer on a number of modules including Practical Skills, Crime Scene Investigation, Biological Evidence and Forensic DNA Evidence.

 Snowden, P., Paul J. J., Bates, David L., Harrison and Mike R. Brown (2000).
 Recent Records of Bats and Rodents from Oman Including Three New Species New to the Country.
 Fauna of Arabia 18: p.397 - 407.